 Go Pro HD Hero 4 night lapse for 9 hours + with frost and rain

-Last night, we were due a meteor shower “of epic proportions” according to the news and various internet sites so I thought I would set up the Go Pro HD Hero 4 for another night lapse session.
+Post updated January 2018: Last night, we were due a meteor shower "of epic proportions".
+This was according to the news and various internet sites but cloud may foul the view.
+Still, I thought I would set up my kit anyway, for another night time lapse with my Go Pro HD Hero 4.

 The weather forecast said there was a 1-2% chance of rain overnight and that temperatures would hit freezing so we could expect a frost.